chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Feature Overview
 - Inserts __Pandoc Citation Syntax__ (`[@citekey]`).
 Works with page numbers & multiple citations.
 - __works system-wide__, in case you also work in another Markdown app.
-- __smart search:__ search for citekeys, authors, title, publication, keywords (tags), include/exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recent entries to the top, …
+- __smart search:__ search for citekeys, authors, title, publication, keywords (tags), include/exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recently used entries to the top, …
-- __feature-rich:__ paste single-entry bibliographies, remove entries from your library *without opening a reference management app*, open URLs, open or create literature notes, search for `.csl` files online, library backups,…
+- __feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, search for `.csl` files online, backup the library, …
+- __minimal reference manager__: add or remove entries without from the BibTeX library without the need for another reference manager.
 - __Obsidian integration:__ When located in an Obsidian vault, literature notes will automatically be opened/created in Obsidian.
 (Otherwise, they will be opened in the default app for markdown files.)
 - __very performant:__ considerably quicker than other citation pickers (~200ms to fully reload a library with ~4000 entries on my machine)
-- __easy installation:__ no dependencies, no required plugins, no setup (other then entering the path to your `.bib` file).
+- __easy installation:__ no dependencies, no required plugins, no setup (other than entering the path to your `.bib` file).

 <img width=60% alt="promo screenshot" src="assets/promo.png">